RaghavJuyal/Learning-of-Hamiltonian-Dynamics/README.md

 Repository for the the learning of Hamiltonian Dynamics.
 This is for the Master Thesis of the QIST program jointly offered by TU Delft and Leiden University.

-This currently contains code for the GUI to generate code, code for showing that the alogrithm outputs a kernel that matches the one computed analytically, code for seeing the performance on train and test data after kernel ridge regression and slides explaining the code.
+This currently contains code used for the plots in the thesis.

 The main paper being followed is: [https://arxiv.org/pdf/2506.17089](https://arxiv.org/pdf/2506.17089).